unixander/unixander/README.md

 ### Hi there 👋

-- 🐍 I'm senior developer at Positive Technologies
+- 🐍 I'm senior developer at software company.
 - 👨‍💻 Most of the time I'm writing in Python.
 For my pet projects I use Go and JavaScript.
 - 📫 Open for the new opportunities.
 You can find my work history and contact me on [LinkedIn](https://linkedin.com/in/unixander)